tonethar/IGME-330-Master/notes/firebase-2.md

 ## I. Overview

-- Here we will see two distinct ways to post high scores to Firebase's Realtime Database!
+- Here we will look at two distinct ways to post high scores and user names to Firebase's Realtime Database!

 <hr>